No Aber Card, no access

 - If an error message appears when you scan your Aber Card on the self-issue machines (such as 'invalid card'), Campus Services staff will not be able to offer assistance.
 Check your library account online; if your fines total over £5.00, this will prevent you from borrowing or renewing items and you will be given the option to pay these online via credit or debit card.
 If you have overdue items, this can block your account and these books will need to be returned to the Library before you can borrow or renew other items.
 See our webpage on loan periods and charges for further details.

-- If a book you are carrying triggers a gate alarm, Campus Services staff will call you back.
+- If a book you are carrying triggers a gate alarm, staff will call you back.
 Check your borrowing receipt to make sure your books have been checked out properly; if not, try to check out the item again.
 If the gate alarm still sounds, you will need to leave the book in question with staff on duty.

 - We will make sure that Library printers are filled with paper before Information Services staff leave each day.
 Printers/copiers that run out of paper or have a printer jam, will not be able to be fixed during self-service hours.